darktable-org/dtdocs/content/install/opencl.md

 title: Install OpenCL drivers
 date: 2022-12-27
 draft: false
+weight: 40
 ---

 OpenCL is a vendor-agnostic and cross-platform way of offloading computations to the GPU.
 GPUs are designed specifically to handle pixel operations, with an optimized memory layout and a massively multi-core architecture[^2] allowing for fast and energy-efficient image processing.

 [^2]:  At least 720 cores for cheap GPUs, to almost 10.000 cores for the beasts